raineedgar/Batch_Normaliser/README.md

 The primary use case is as a quick way to normalise/renormalise select audio files or your entire project without breaking any file's link to Wwise.
 This means no hassle re-linking and not having to redo any implementation.
 Just run the tool and it's done.

-In order to accomplish this the tool does not natively rename any files in the process.
+In order to accomplish this the tool does not natively allow renaming any files in the process.

 In the future I plan on adding a GUI as well as several other features to make it more useful in other contexts such as library creation.